Identifying and fighting common weeds

 How to fight ground ivy

 It is important to maintain your lawn based on an annual plan, as this weed tends to invade thin, weak lawns.
 It is possible to remove it by hand, but this won't help much if the plant has already propagated.
-Use a broad-leaf plant herbicide in the fall, just before ground ivy goes dormant.
+Use a broadleaf plant herbicide like WEED OUT in the fall, just before ground ivy goes dormant.
 It will more easily absorb the product then.
 You can reapply that same herbicide in the spring.

-Chickweed has small, pointed, egg-shaped leaves as well as tiny hairs along the stems.
-This plant is bright green and bears small white flowers with five petals.
+Chickweed has small, pointed, teardrop-shaped leaves and stems covered in tiny hairs.
+Its foliage is bright green, and its very small white flowers have five petals.

 It can be found in all types of soils, but prefers humid, shady places and cool temperatures.